deadalias/CommandLine/README.md

 Step 14: Take a screen shot and save it

 One way to do this in Windows Explorer is with the snipping tool.
 In Windows 7 click the Start button, and then click Snipping Tool.
-Click and drag to capture the two windows and then choose File | Save.
+Click and drag to capture the two windows and then choose *File | Save*.
 Your screenshot should look similar to the one below.
 ![Image 6](/images/CLI6.png)

 Step 15: Submit your screenshot to the dropbox for the assignment in School Loop.
-Click on the assignment and choose Submit Work Device.
+Click on the assignment and choose *Submit Work Device*.
 Browse to your file and submit it.

 You're all done!